Guided tours1h 45minFree cancellation up to 24h before

 How it works

-The route lasts 1.5 hours with an official guide and an audio system to hear them well.
+The route lasts 1 h 45 min with an official guide and an audio system to hear them well.
 Being a small group, the guide can go into more detail and answer questions without losing the thread.

-This is the accessible guided visit in the comparison: the operator declares wheelchair access and the monument has a special entry.
+This is the accessible guided visit: the operator declares wheelchair access and the monument has a special entry.
 Entry is nominative — bring your ID — and the church dress code applies: no bare shoulders, short trousers or covered heads.

 Who I'd recommend it to